-The global pandemic that has permeated our existence for the last 16 months has taught us that work doesn’t have to be done in an office.
+The global pandemic has taught us that work doesn’t have to be done in an office.
 When the emergency orders were issued in March and April of 2020, confining most of us to our homes, remote work became the norm rather than the exception.
 As things progressed, people escaped the cities and urban areas and began working remotely.
 In today’s world, it has become commonplace to relocate on either a temporary or permanent basis.

 Whether it is escaping a global pandemic, for a sought-after change, such as a dream job in another state, a post-retirement move to a warmer climate, or for reasons less opportune — military service, serious illness or divorce — don’t let an unintended impact of relocation be an unanticipated state tax bill.
 Multiple states will claim to be your state of residence and attempt to tax your income.